m5it/esp-kos-bridge/README.md

 (Time still needs to be set if device gets out of power! :/)

+# Support up to 100 timer configurations and can be configured more if necessary but i guess no. :)

 # Supported HTTPD Requests
   * /free
   * /time/